-It is imperative that students be in attendance each school day in order to fully participate in educationrelated activities.
+It is imperative that students be in attendance each school day in order to fully participate in education-related activities.
 Many important educational achievements result from active participation in classroom and other school activities, which cannot be replaced by individual study.
 Attendance is important in the development of a high quality work ethic, which will be a significant factor in a student's success with future employers.
 One of the most important work habits that employers look for in hiring and promoting a worker is his/her dependability in coming to work every day and on time.
 This is a habit the school wants to help students develop as early as possible in their school careers.

-When a student has accumulated 7 absences a letter from the office will be sent home notifying the parents/guardians of the absences.
+When a student has accumulated 7 absences for any reason a letter from the office will be sent home notifying the parents/guardians of the absences.
+At this point, all further medical and/or illness days will require physician documentation to excuse.
 When a student accumulates a total of 10 absences a letter will be sent to the parents/guardians.

-After ten (10) total days of absence in a year, a student may be considered "habitual truant".
-At that time, the principal may schedule a meeting with the parent(s) to determine the cause(s) of the excessive absenteeism and solutions to improve attendance.
+After ten (10) total days of absence, a student may be considered a "habitual truant".
+At this time, the principal may schedule a meeting with the parent/guardian(s) to determine the cause(s) of the excessive absenteeism and solutions to improve attendance.
 Failure to improve attendance may result in a report to the School Resource Officer at which time the absences will be investigated.
+At 15 total days of absence, the principal may schedule a meeting with the parent/guardian(s) and the School Resource Office to determine truancy actions.